-Fill your Popsicle molds* with coconut water to about 3/4 of the mold, leaving extra space for the fruit.
+- Fill your Popsicle molds* with coconut water to about 3/4 of the mold, leaving extra space for the fruit.
 If you do not have molds, use a small paper cup and Popsicle sticks.

-Carefully drop the fruits into the molds so the coconut water doesn’t spill.
+- Carefully drop the fruits into the molds so the coconut water doesn’t spill.
 Fill the molds with more coconut water, if needed.

-Freeze overnight, or at least 4 hours.
+- Freeze overnight, or at least 4 hours.

-Remove Popsicles from their molds (you may need to run them under hot water to loosen them) and enjoy!
+- Remove Popsicles from their molds (you may need to run them under hot water to loosen them) and enjoy!

 *To make these Popsicles as fancy as they are tasty, check out this fun list of molds from realsimple.com!

 Spinach is for more than just salads and dips!
 Besides adding spinach to these dishes, did you think it was possible to put spinach in baked goods?
-Adding spinach to breads and pastas not only enhances the nutritional profile of these foods, it’s also incredible easy.
+Adding spinach to breads and pastas not only enhances the nutritional profile of these foods, it’s also incredibly easy.
 We’ll tell you how with this simple recipe for Spinach Hamburger Buns…

 You’ve probably eaten a wrap sandwich on a spinach wrap or green pasta before, right?
 If so, you’ve tried a baked good made with spinach.
 When you make these things at home, you can guarantee that you are getting a really healthy dose of spinach in your bread product.
 Also, you know that there are no artificial colors or flavors added, which can be an issue with store bought items.